andres-montanez/Magallanes/CONTRIBUTING.md

 Tests structure follow the same structure as production code with `Test` suffix in class and file name.
 All tests should go to `tests` directory in project root.
 So if you've created a class `Mage\Tasks\BuilIn\NewTask` the testing class should be called `MageTest\Tasks\BuiltIn\NewTaskTest`.

 ## Configuration
 Magallanes configuration is kept in YAML files.
-Please follow those rules whie adding or changing the configuration:
+Please follow those rules while adding or changing the configuration:
 * Keep 2 spaces indentation in each level
 * Multi-word config keys should be joined with dash (`-`), like `my-custom-task`
 * If your contribution includes new config key, please be sure that you've documented it in configuration documentation.